youheekil/Udacity-mlops/README.md

 <h3 align="center">Udacity Nanodegree</h3>

-## About The Nanodegree

-Data Streaming skill was gained to be prepared for the next era of data engineering.
-Learned how to analyze data in real-time using Apache Kafka and Spark, and build applications to process live insights from data at scale.

 ## Program Details

 During the program, we completed four courses with four projects.
 Each course had different aim and technologies used - [Certification](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) ([Certification](https://confirm.udacity.com/K6YJFENE)).